MicrosoftDocs/architecture-center/docs/example-scenario/aks-firewall/aks-firewall-content.md

 An Azure Bastion host provides improved-security SSH connectivity to the jump-box VM over SSL.
 Azure Container Registry is used to build, store, and manage container images and artifacts (like Helm charts).

-The architecture includes an [Azure firewall](/azure/firewall/overview) that's used to control the inbound and outbound traffic via [DNAT rules, network rules, and application rules](/azure/firewall/rule-processing).
+The architecture includes an [Azure Firewall](/azure/firewall/overview) that's used to control the inbound and outbound traffic via [DNAT rules, network rules, and application rules](/azure/firewall/rule-processing).
 It also helps protect workloads by using [threat intelligence-based filtering](/azure/firewall/threat-intel).
-The Azure firewall and Bastion are deployed to a hub virtual network that's peered with the virtual network that hosts the private AKS cluster.
-A route table and user-defined routes are used to route the outbound traffic from the private AKS cluster to the Azure firewall.
+The Azure Firewall and Bastion are deployed to a hub virtual network that's peered with the virtual network that hosts the private AKS cluster.
+A route table and user-defined routes are used to route the outbound traffic from the private AKS cluster to the Azure Firewall.

 > [!NOTE]
 >
 > We highly recommend that you use the Premium SKU of Azure Firewall because it provides [advanced threat protection](/azure/firewall/premium-features).

-A key vault is used as a secret store by workloads that run on AKS to retrieve keys, certificates, and secrets via a client library, [Secrets Store CSI Driver](/azure/aks/csi-secrets-store-driver), or [Dapr](https://docs.dapr.io/developing-applications/building-blocks/secrets/secrets-overview).
+A [Key Vault](https://azure.microsoft.com/services/key-vault) is used as a secret store by workloads that run on AKS to retrieve keys, certificates, and secrets via [Azure AD workload identity](/azure/aks/workload-identity-overview), [Secrets Store CSI Driver](/azure/aks/csi-secrets-store-driver), or [Dapr](https://docs.dapr.io/developing-applications/building-blocks/secrets/secrets-overview).
 [Azure Private Link](/azure/private-link/private-link-overview) enables AKS workloads to access Azure PaaS services, like Azure Key Vault, over a private endpoint in the virtual network.

 The topology includes private endpoints and private DNS zones for these services: